 The Obligations of Truck Drivers and Trucking Companies

 Truckers must follow the same rules of the road as all other travelers.
 This includes the duty to follow speed limits, properly signal before changing lanes, and avoid driving while distracted.
 However, truckers are also subject to federal rules regarding their maximum allowable weight on freeways and the total number of hours that they may drive in any given day or week.

 Following an accident with a commercial truck, it is often essential to gather evidence that may indicate a violation of these federal laws, as this could be key to proving legal negligence by either an individual trucker or the company that employed them.
 A Glastonbury accident attorney could help a plaintiff better understand the obligations of truckers and their employers in the context of civil liability.

 What Must a Plaintiff Prove to Prevail in a Negligence Suit?

-Plaintiffs always bear the burden of proving defendant fault in a lawsuit alleging negligence.
-Specifically, this means they must show that the defendant trucker was more than 50 percent responsible for the accident.
+Plaintiffs always bear the burden of proving the defendant’s fault in a lawsuit alleging negligence.
+Specifically, this means they must show that the defendant trucker was more than 50 percent responsible for the wreck.

 Examining the police report made about a truck crash is often a great place to start in this regard.
 If the reporting officer gave the trucker a ticket following the accident, this is direct evidence that the trucker was at fault for the incident.
 In fact, a court may even assume that a trucker is at fault if a plaintiff can show that they received a moving violation after the accident.

-Less straightforward cases could require a plaintiff and their attorney to reconstruct the accident with the aid of an expert, while other cases rely upon third-party witnesses who can attest to what led to the accident from their perspective.
-A truck accident lawyer in Glastonbury could work with a plaintiff to gather whatever evidence they need to prove defendant negligence in court.
+Less straightforward cases could require a plaintiff and their attorney to reconstruct the accident with the aid of an expert, while other cases rely upon third-party witnesses who can attest to what led to the crash from their perspective.
+A truck collision lawyer in Glastonbury could work with a plaintiff to gather whatever evidence they need to prove defendant negligence in court.